 Taking sales post inputs, historical sales volumes, sale patterns, fulfillment patterns, and fulfillment costs into account for future forecasting, inventory allocation, and allocation strategy is vital to improving inventory accuracy.

-ITOrizon is a Global Services Company which combines industry expertise with technical innovation, to enable our clients to achieve their Omni Channel, Digital Business, and IT Objectives.
+ITOrizon is a Global Services Company that combines industry experience with technical innovation to enable our clients to achieve their Omni Channel, Digital Business, and IT Objectives.
+We have an exceptional understanding of both supply chain and technology challenges, and we carry great pride in resolving those problems in the right place with the right tools.